Find information on how to make a Protected Disclosure under the external procedures in place in the HEA.

 Following the completion of the call for applications, notification of outcomes and signing of grant agreements by the end of 2023, each HEI’s TU RISE project commenced on 1 January 2024.
 In addition, each HEI’s project plan was the subject of a project approval process carried out by the HEA with all project plans formally approved by July 2024.

-During 2024 biannual reporting by HEIs to the HEA on their TU RISE projects commenced and is supported by regular meetings to discuss project progress.
-2024 activity by HEIs saw a strong focus on staff recruitment to support project delivery and the registration of TU RISE-funded PhD students.
+HEIs funded under TU RISE submit biannual reports to the HEA.
+These reports are complemented by regular meetings to discuss project progress.
+The most recent set of meetings took place in Q2 2025.
+TU RISE project activity to date has seen saw a strong focus by HEIs on staff recruitment to support project delivery and the registration of TU RISE-funded PhD students.

 For further information on TU RISE, please email systemperformance@hea.ie.